In Crete, cheesemaking is not just an art. It's a legacy spanning thousands of years.

 Touloumotiri

-It has a distinctive, intense, slightly spicy flavor and is made from goat and sheep milk.
+It has a distinctive, intense, slightly spicy flavour and is made from goat and sheep milk.
 It gets its name from the fact that it matures in "toulumia," which are inverted animal skins that have been disinfected and preserved using a specific procedure.
 Because there were no refrigerators back then, this was once the only method of preservation and maturation in caves.

 Katsochiri

 The cheese mass produced during the first step of making Gruyere cheese is used to make ‘katsochiri’.
-It is essentially fresh Gruyere - a soft and flavorful cheese that when mature it becomes Gruyere.
+It is essentially fresh Gruyere - a soft and flavourful cheese that when mature it becomes Gruyere.
 The shepherd gathers the leftover scraps from the Gruyere cheese-making process and shapes them by hand into small hedgehogs, or ‘katsohiri’ as we call it in Crete.

-Αυτή η ανάρτηση είναι επίσης διαθέσιμη σε: Ελληνικα
+Αυτή η ανάρτηση είναι επίσης διαθέσιμη σε: